gromnitsky/alt-30-seconds-of-code/c/snippets/tsearch.md

 it was a hash table routine:

-1. It adds a bunch of words (from a 17th-century English ballad) to a tree (each word is a key, its number of occurencies is a value).
+1. It adds a bunch of words (from a 17th-century English ballad) to a tree (each word is a key, its number of occurrences is a value).
 2. Then it deletes 2 entries from the tree.
-3. Then it destroys the tree compleatly.
+3. Then it destroys the tree completely.

 This is the array of words: